OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 #### 4.1.1.2 Entity Metadata for Actions ####

 Starting in the OData 3.0 protocol, the `actions` name/value pair MAY be included in `__metadata`.
-The value is a JSON object that contains Action advertisement name/value pairs.
+The value is a JSON object that contains action advertisement name/value pairs.
 See [Advertisement for a Function or Action](#advertisementforafunctionoraction) for details.

 #### 4.1.1.3 Entity Metadata for Functions ####

 Starting in the OData 3.0 protocol, the `functions` name/value pair MAY be included in `__metadata`.
 The value is a JSON object that contains Function advertisement name/value pairs.
 See [Advertisement for a Function or Action](#advertisementforafunctionoraction) for details.

-The name MUST only identify functions that are bindable to the current EntityType.
-If overloads exist that cannot be bound to the current EntityType, the name SHOULD address a specific function overload.
+The name MUST only identify functions that are bindable to the current entity type.
+If overloads exist that cannot be bound to the current entity type, the name SHOULD address a specific function overload.

-If all Function overloads can be bound to the current EntityType, the server SHOULD advertise a single Function Metadata URL that identifies all of the overloads.
+If all Function overloads can be bound to the current entity type, the server SHOULD advertise a single Function Metadata URL that identifies all of the overloads.

-## 4.2 Representing a NavigationProperty
+## 4.2 Representing a Navigation Property

-A NavigationProperty represents a reference from a source Entity to zero or more other Entities.
+A navigation property represents a reference from a source entity to zero or more other entities.

-There are two representations for a NavigationProperty: deferred and expanded.
+There are two representations for a navigation property: deferred and expanded.
 The deferred representation represents each related entity with a URI.
 The expanded representation represents each related entity with its expanded contents.

-By default, a server SHOULD represent each NavigationProperty in the deferred format.
+By default, a server SHOULD represent each navigation property in the deferred format.
 This conserves resources.

-A client MAY request that a NavigationProperty be expanded, using a combination of $expand and $select.
-The server MUST represent each NavigationProperty so requested in the expanded format.
+A client MAY request that a navigation property be expanded, using a combination of $expand and $select.
+The server MUST represent each navigation property so requested in the expanded format.

-### 4.2.1 Example Deferred NavigationProperty
+### 4.2.1 Example Deferred Navigation Property

 	{
 		"CustomerID": "ALFKI",